The House Crowd: Risk and regulation

 As managing director Frazer Fearnhead explained to the BBC, ‘people's investment is protected by the bricks and mortar value of the property and if you want your money back you either need to wait for the property to be sold or sell your share to another investor.
 We cannot guarantee you will be able to find a buyer but everyone who has wanted to sell so far has managed to do so within a few days.’

-Returns

-As Money Observer explained, an investor had two options ‘a fixed income-type product promising to pay between 7.5 and 10 per cent per year, [or] an equity set-up whereby investors take three-quarters of net profits.’

 Dragon's Den

 CEO Frazer Fearnhead appeared on episode 1 of series 13 of Dragon's Den, asking for a £1,000,000 investment for 5% equity in The House Crowd.
 He failed to secure any investors.

 Sarah Willingham stated that Fearnhead's pitch was "the most disrespectful pitch from an individual" and that she was "offended".

 In an interview for Virgin Start Ups Fearnhead stated that the business subsequently used their crowdfunding platform to secure the investment they needed.